FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 ... is port-forwarding, without the ability to do so.

 The proxy is [non the wiser](https://www.youtube.com/watch?v=otCpCn0l4Wo&t=15s)!
 Now there is no way for the proxy to know what's going on and block our connection.
 Except [with specialized tooling mostly relegated to research](https://inria.hal.science/hal-01273160/file/HTTPS_traffic_identification_framework_NOMS16.pdf), which looks at the encrypted traffic and squints *really* hard.

+There are impressive papers with [LLMs guessing somewhat accurately what LLMs are outputting](https://www.youtube.com/watch?v=UfenH7xKO1s) based purely on <strong>encrypted</strong> packet length, as currently ChatBot interfaces like Microsoft's CoPilot send the output token by token as packet by packet.

 Unless... [\*cue scary music\*](https://youtu.be/AfjqL0vaBYU?t=5)